mhostetter/galois/README.md

 31.2 µs ± 5.53 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

-However, for large N `galois` is strictly faster than numpy.
+However, for large N `galois` is strictly faster than np.

 ```python
 In [22]: N = int(10e6)